What is a REIT (Real Estate Investment Trust)?

 Diversification data include: number of properties per country/sector/industry, size, number of states/provinces, percentage of revenue.

-Why you don't collect Adjusted Funds From Operations (AFFO)?
+Why you don't show only the Funds From Operations (FFO) anymore?

 What is the Ranking System based on?

 Our Ranking System is based on the literature, primarily the book Investing in REITs: Real Estate Investment Trusts by Ralph L. Block.
-The scoring system does not take into consideration any subjective metric such as price, price/FFO, discount to 52w highs, sentiment analysis or analyst estimates.
+The scoring system does not take into consideration any subjective metric such as price, price/earnings, discount to 52w highs, sentiment analysis or analyst estimates.
 We have no control over those metrics.
-The market behavior in the short term is proven to be random and cannot be predicted.
-Longevity as a public company, FFO and FFO/Share growth rates, Dividend growth and Payout ratio, Debt analysis - these are facts that can be used to help investors understand the current financial situation of the companies.
+The market behavior in the short term is proven to be random therefore cannot be predicted.
+Longevity as a public company, earnings and earnings per share growth rates, Dividend growth and Payout ratio, Debt analysis - these are facts that can be used to help investors understand the current financial situation of the companies.
 A high score doesn't mean the REIT will outperform the market, it just reflects the quality of the REIT.
-Because of that, the market will probably demand a premium on those REITs (higher-than-average price/FFO ratio).
+Because of that, the market will probably demand a premium on those REITs (higher-than-average price/earnings ratio).
 Use the Ranking System as a guide to the current financial performance of a REIT and not future returns.